joseph2142/HEXR-Glove/README.md

    - **Connecting to the BLE Device**:
      Using the `bleak` library, we establish a connection with the BLE-enabled glove using its Bluetooth address.

-   - **Start Air Pressure Control**:
-     The pump is controlled using the `Haptics.air_pressure_source_control()` method.
-The pressure source is initiated to start pumping air into the reservoir.
-The example uses a `sourcePres` value of `70`, which is adjustable depending on the pressure needed.
+     Bluetooth address need to be updated correctly using the above instructions.

+   - **On_Characteristic Changed**:
+     Establish the data retrieval from characteristic changed from the device.

-   - **Applying Haptics to Index Finger**:
+   - **Applying Haptics**:
-     The haptics feedback is applied to the index finger using the `apply_haptics()` method.
-The target pressure is set, and the clutch state is adjusted to enable the haptics.
+     The haptics feedback is applied to the all finger using the `hexr_pressure_multiple()` method.
+     The `hexr_pressure_multiple` method takes in 4 parameters
+     - fingers = [Haptics.Finger.Thumb, Haptics.Finger.Index, Haptics.Finger.Middle,Haptics.Finger.Ring, Haptics.Finger.Pinky, Haptics.Finger.Palm]
+     - states = [True, True, True, True, True, True] : True for trigger haptics , False to not trigger haptics
+     - intensities = [1, 1, 1, 1, 1, 1] # 0.1 lowest Intensities and 1 is the Max Intensities
+     - speeds = [1, 1, 1, 1, 1, 1] # 0.1 lowest Speed and 1 is the Max Speed

    - **Haptics Parameters**:
      - `clutch_state`: The state of the clutch for the specified finger (in this case, "Index").